-- 1. Hire students as employees and take responsibility to supervise and direct students' work, according to standards set by NASP. - a.
-The intern works under the license of their assigned school psychology supervisor. - 2.
+- 1. Hire students as employees and take responsibility to supervise and direct students' work, according to standards set by NASP. - The intern works under the license of their assigned school psychology supervisor, typically provided by the district. - 2.
 Collaborate with the training program, providing students with necessary training for internship requirements.
 These training requirements include a variety of experiences that align with the 10 NASP domains.
 One important outcome of the internship experience is the documentation that the intern can facilitate change for children. - 3.
 Provide formative and summative evaluation to the student and training program, using evaluation forms provided by the SP Program.
 See evaluations in appendices in this handbook. - 4.
 Provide resources necessary to complete assignments (i.e., office space, access to support services, reimbursement for approved expenses, and a safe and secure work environment). - 5.
-Provide released time for supervision and professional development. - a.
-Interns must have two hours of individualized face-to-face supervision each week from a licensed school psychologist whe working in a school setting, and from an appropriately licensed psychologist if working in a non-school setting.
+Provide released time for supervision and professional development. - Interns must have two hours of individualized face-to-face supervision each week from a licensed school psychologist who is working in a school setting, and from an appropriately licensed psychologist if working in a non-school setting. - In cases where face-face is not possible each week, some supervision may be by zoom.
+The ratio of zoom to in-person supervision hours must be approved by the BYU Internship Coordinator in advance.